 I recently attended the Business Disability Forum Annual Conference where there was a panel of next-generation change makers and innovators.
 It was both interesting and exciting to listen to their opinions on the impact social media has made on disabled people’s lives.
 Whether that’s being inspired by other disabled people; or sharing experiences on channels such as YouTube; they offer a way to speak your truth and share your thoughts.
 Once again it demonstrates the power that video media has in today’s society, and how we can share our message to millions of people with a click of a button.

-And it’s when businesses start to recognise the financial incentives and are not doing this only from a corporate social responsibility standpoint, that we will begin to see real change happen.
+It’s only when businesses start to recognise the financial incentives.
+When they are not doing this only from a corporate social responsibility standpoint.
+Then we will begin to see real change happen.